 False FAFSA Assumptions

 Don’t assume anything when it comes to college financial aid.
 You are only hurting yourself.
 There are many ways of getting help, and it all starts by filling out the FAFSA.
-Use this website to learn more, and be sure to sign up for my “Paying For College” newsletter so you’ll always receive the latest information on applying for financial aid, and completing the FAFSA.
+Use this website to learn more information on applying for financial aid, and completing the FAFSA.